karlrobeck/resume-generator/README.md

 📱 **Mobile Responsive** - Fully responsive design with optimized layouts for all screen sizes.
 Mobile mode features tab-based navigation for editor and preview panels

+📲 **Progressive Web App (PWA)** - Install as a native app on any device with offline support, automatic updates, and seamless installation experience

 ## Tech Stack

 - **React 19** - Modern UI framework